 As depicted in the movie Thirty Seconds Over Tokyo (based on the book of the same title by Ted Lawson), each of the raiders were allowed to pick their own targets.
 Several requested one particular target, but Doolittle denied the request each time.
 The target in question: The Imperial Palace.

 Now, with America in a fight for survival, why would Doolittle deny that request?
-There's good reason.
-Although history tells us that Hirohito made the decision to surrender in the wake of the atomic bombing of Hiroshima and Nagasaki, a traditional bombing wouldn't have had the same effect.
-No, Doolittle had a very practical reason to not hit the Imperial Palace.
+There’s good reason.
+Although history tells us that Hirohito made the decision to surrender in the wake of the atomic bombing of Hiroshima and Nagasaki, a traditional bombing wouldn’t have had the same effect.
+No, Doolittle and the Tokyo raiders had a very practical reason to not hit the Imperial Palace.

 Emperor Hirohito during a Japanese Army parade.